Lainupcomputer/DarkLegend/README.md

 ###### Warn Users.

 # Installation:
-Install Instructions
+Download the Package and extract.

 ## Requirements:

-+ Pyth3on   Packages:
+Install following Python Moules:
-`python -m pip install discord`
+-    python -m pip install discord
-`python -m pip install aiofiles`
+-    python -m pip install aiofiles

-## first start:

 ## Setup Config File:
-locate config file at :"`Installation/DLTV`" and open it.
+go to DLTV/config.json and edit following:

-    "prefix" : to wake the Bot
+- (prefix) the Bot Prefix to Call
+- replace "token not set" with your token from discord.
+- replace "guild" with the Id of the Guild.
+- replace "join_channel" with the Id of the Channel where you want the Join/Leave message to be send.
+- replace "stats_channel" with the Id of the Channel where you want the Stats message to be send.
-    replace "token not set" with your token from discord. set "join_message" = 1 to enable join and leave messages: requires "join_channel" to be set to channel id. set stats_channel to the channel id where you want the message to be shown.
+- replace "report_channel" with the Id of the Channel where you want the Report message to be send.

 # Commands